edheltzel/flightdeck-esbuild/README.md

 ## About The Project

-The basic objective of Flightdeck has always been an attempt to deliver a unified starting point for all your Jamstack websites, by leveraging popular static-site-generators _(SSG)_.
+The Flightdeck objective is to provide a unified starting point for all your Jamstack websites, by leveraging popular static-site-generators _(SSG)_.

 This flavor of Flightdeck uses [Eleventy](https://www.11ty.dev/) with an opinionated workflow, keeping Eleventy in control of the entire development and build processes.

 ### Inspiration

-Like other versions of Flightdeck, this is just an adaptation of the original [Flightdeck](https://github.com/flight-deck/Flightdeck-Jekyll) project that uses [Jekyll](https://jekyllrb.com/) for its static site generation and [Gulp](https://gulpjs.com/) for all assets bundling, optimization, etc. (The [Hugo](https://github.com/flight-deck/Flightdeck-Hugo) version, takes full advantage of Hugo's asset pipeline.)
+Like other versions of Flightdeck, this is just an adaptation of the original [Flightdeck](https://github.com/flight-deck/Flightdeck-Jekyll) project that uses [Jekyll](https://jekyllrb.com/) for its static site generation and [Gulp](https://gulpjs.com/) for all assets bundling.
+(The [Hugo](https://github.com/flight-deck/Flightdeck-Hugo) version, takes full advantage of Hugo's asset pipeline.)

-Jérôme Coupé's post [Structuring Eleventy Projects](https://www.webstoemp.com/blog/eleventy-projects-structure/) served as the sole inspiration for our folder structure.
-Over-time, things will shift as ideas change, but in 2022, we are shamelessly adopting the concept Jérôme Coupé outlines.
+Jérôme Coupé's post [Structuring Eleventy Projects](https://www.webstoemp.com/blog/eleventy-projects-structure/) served as inspiration for how this project is structured and over-time, things will shift as ideas change, but in 2022, we are shamelessly adopting the concept Jérôme Coupé outlines.

 <p align="right">(<a href="#top">back to top</a>)</p>